ON-LINE or at THE MARBELLA INTERNATIONAL FILM FESTIVAL

 Details of the Marbella International Film Festival (MIFF) 24 Hour Film Challenge will be announced shortly, and as always it is open to all filmmakers!

 The event, which is organized by MIFF in association with New World Trust, offers a great opportunity for filmmakers to add to their credits and demonstrate their talent to world audiences.

-Over the past nine years, the 24 Hour Film Challenge has attracted many talented filmmakers, who have created some outstanding work, all scripted, shot, edited, and submitted for screening in only 24 hours.
+Over the past eleven years, the 24 Hour Film Challenge has attracted many talented filmmakers, who have created some outstanding work, all scripted, shot, edited, and submitted for screening in only 24 hours.

 This year, the Festival’s aim is to increase participation to this exciting event by offering the challenge on-line, as well as on-location, thus allowing filmmakers from all over the world to make movies and show off their talent by participating in this exciting event.

 Your Task Should You decide to Accept The Challenge…

 The filmmaker, with the cast and the crew, (or just alone with a camera and laptop!) is challenged to make a three to four minute short film on a given subject matter.
 The task is to write a script, direct the actors, shoot the film, edit, sound and music, and deliver the film in 24 hours.

 The on-line participants would receive their instructions for the challenge at the same time, via dedicated email, and must deliver their film within 24 hours as a file attachment to the challenge administrators.

 Each team receives a different subject matter and specified tasks to complete, thus making the challenge a real time event.